imteekay/frontend-infrastructure/README.md

 # Frontend Infrastructure

-## Mission
+## Goal

-- Empower frontend web developers with reliable, performant, and developer-friendly tools.
+The frontend infrastructure team empowers product teams with the foundational frontend ecosystem and reliable, performant, and developer-friendly tools to efficiently build great user experiences.

+## How

-- Move core metrics (developer experience, developer velocity, debuggability, performance, and reliability)
+- Move core metrics: developer experience, developer velocity, debuggability, performance, and reliability
-- Enhance developer productivity by improving the tooling setup - linting, unit and end to end tests alongside continuous integration and continuous delivery.
+- Enhance developer productivity by improving the tooling setup
+  - Linting
+  - Unit and end to end tests
+  - Continuous integration and continuous delivery
-- The frontend infrastructure team strives to provide product teams with the tools and capabilities to efficiently build great user experiences.
-We shape the architecture of the frontend across the company.
-We make platform-wide changes and upgrade the entire codebase along the way with codemods.
+- We shape the architecture of frontend systems
+- We make platform-wide changes and upgrade the entire codebase along the way with codemods
-- A team that designs, builds, evolves, and maintains the foundational frontend ecosystem that enables web development at the company
-- Improve our frontend frameworks and systems in this modern architecture.

 ## Studies & Research Roadmap